Frequently Asked Questions

 What do you mean by 'exclusive level of access' to industry professional guests?
 How are you different than other schools?

-sWe can offer an exclusive level of access to industry professionals for two main reasons:
+We provide exclusive access to industry professionals for two compelling reasons:

 I’ve been to several events where top industry professionals have appeared.
 So far the only individuals I’ve been able to connect with are others in the audience.
 Why would your courses be of any different or more helpful to me?